torvalds/linux/Documentation/hwmon/hwmon-kernel-api.rst

 In many cases, you can use the exsting define DEVICE_ATTR or its variants DEVICE_ATTR_{RW,RO,WO} to declare such attributes.
-This is feasible if an attribute has no additional context.
+This is feasible if an attribute has yes additional context.
 However, in many cases there will be additional information such as a sensor index which will need to be passed to the sysfs attribute handling function.